demisto/content-docs/docs/become-a-tech-partner.md

 Building Demisto integrations is easy and we welcome and encourage contributions from our customers and partners.
 If you are a Technology Partner and want to include your product among the Demisto supported integrations, there are a few requirements and steps that must be followed.

+Understand all the benefits of becoming a Demisto Technology Partner [here](why-demisto)

 # Requirements

 As we aim to provide a smooth and seamless partner onboarding experience, we encourage you to review the following requirements and reach out to us for any doubts of clarification requests.